absmach/supermq/auth/keymanager/asymmetric/README.md

 - **Zero-downtime rotation** - Active + retiring keys work simultaneously during grace period
 - **JWKS endpoint** - Publishes all valid public keys for token verification

+## How It Works

+Keys are located in directory set via `SMQ_AUTH_KEYS_PRIVATE_KEY_PATH`.
+In this directory `keys.json` is used to set up the multiple key environment.
+Check Metadata file section for more details.

 Key rotation is offloaded to the external service. **Key expiration is checked only on service startup**.
-If you want to invalidate or rotate keys, a manual update to keys directory and `keys.json` file and by service restart are required.
+If you want to invalidate or rotate keys, a manual update to keys directory and `keys.json` file and service restart are required.
+This is acceptable because the grace period for retiring keys is typically days/weeks.

-## How It Works
+The window between _key expires_ and _service restarts_ is probably acceptable for most use cases.

 ### Single-Key Mode

 Without a `keys.json` file, the manager operates in single-key mode using only the private key file specified in the configuration directory.

 ### Multi-Key Mode